hannesbecher/RE-tools/README.md

 # RE-tools

 This is a collection of scripts to process the output files of RepeatExplorer (RE).
-RE is a pipeline to analyse the repetitive genome content using low coverage high throughput sequencing data (Novák et al. 2010, Novak et al. 2013)
+RE is a pipeline to analyse the repetitive genome content using low coverage high throughput sequencing data (Novák et al. 2010, Novak et al. 2013).

 ## Files

-###ready to test
+###Creation of .ids files to import into SeqGrapheR

 **blastquery2ids.py** generates a multiple .ids file from a TAB-separated BLAST output table (output format 6).
 It assumes one cluster's reads have been blasted against a database.
 That means, in the blast table, the read names appear in column 1 and the subjects in column 2.